tbauriedel/resource-nexus/IDEA.md

 # Idea

-This project aims to create a simple tool to manage virtual machines (VMs) through a web interface.
+This project aims to create a simple tool to manage virtual machines (VMs) and other resources through a web interface.
 The idea is to make it easy for users to create, configure, start, stop, and delete VMs without dealing directly with Terraform or the underlying infrastructure.

 # Concept